Zacks Investment Research Downgrades Fastly (NYSE:FSLY) to Sell

-Zacks Investment Research downgraded shares of Fastly (NYSE:FSLY) from a hold rating to a sell rating in a report issued on Tuesday morning, Zacks.com reports.
+Zacks Investment Research cut shares of Fastly (NYSE:FSLY) from a hold rating to a sell rating in a research report sent to investors on Monday morning, Zacks.com reports.

 According to Zacks, “Fastly Inc. provides infrastructure software.
 The Company offers cloud computing, image optimization, security, edge computer technology and streaming solutions.
 Fastly Inc. is based in San Francisco, United States. “

-A number of other equities research analysts have also recently weighed in on FSLY.
-DA Davidson dropped their price target on Fastly from $115.00 to $105.00 and set a buy rating for the company in a report on Thursday, October 15th.
-Stifel Nicolaus lowered Fastly from a buy rating to a hold rating and lowered their target price for the company from $98.00 to $77.00 in a research note on Thursday, October 15th.
-Bank of America reduced their price target on shares of Fastly from $90.00 to $75.00 and set an underperform rating on the stock in a research report on Thursday, October 29th.
-Craig Hallum lowered their price objective on shares of Fastly from $85.00 to $80.00 and set a hold rating for the company in a research report on Thursday, October 29th.
-Finally, Pritchard Capital reduced their target price on shares of Fastly from $58.00 to $47.00 and set a sell rating on the stock in a research report on Thursday, October 29th.
-Six equities research analysts have rated the stock with a sell rating, four have issued a hold rating and four have given a buy rating to the company’s stock.
-The company has an average rating of Hold and a consensus price target of $75.29.
+FSLY has been the topic of a number of other research reports.
+Craig Hallum lowered their target price on Fastly from $85.00 to $80.00 and set a hold rating on the stock in a research note on Thursday, October 29th.
+Pritchard Capital reduced their price target on Fastly from $58.00 to $47.00 and set a sell rating for the company in a research report on Thursday, October 29th.
+DA Davidson reduced their price target on Fastly from $115.00 to $105.00 and set a buy rating for the company in a research report on Thursday, October 15th.
+Bank of America reduced their price target on Fastly from $90.00 to $75.00 and set an underperform rating for the company in a research report on Thursday, October 29th.
+Finally, Robert W. Baird cut Fastly from an outperform rating to a neutral rating and reduced their price target for the stock from $105.00 to $85.00 in a research report on Thursday, October 15th.
+Six equities research analysts have rated the stock with a sell rating, four have issued a hold rating and four have given a buy rating to the company.
+The company presently has an average rating of Hold and an average target price of $75.29.

-Fastly (NYSE:FSLY) last issued its quarterly earnings data on Wednesday, October 28th.
-The company reported ($0.04) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.12) by $0.08.
-The firm had revenue of $70.64 million for the quarter, compared to analysts’ expectations of $70.59 million.
-Fastly had a negative net margin of 24.07% and a negative return on equity of 14.37%.
-On average, analysts forecast that Fastly will post -0.59 EPS for the current year.
+Fastly (NYSE:FSLY) last issued its earnings results on Wednesday, October 28th.
+The company reported ($0.04) EPS for the quarter, beating analysts’ consensus estimates of ($0.12) by $0.08.
+Fastly had a negative return on equity of 14.37% and a negative net margin of 24.07%.
+The firm had revenue of $70.64 million for the quarter, compared to the consensus estimate of $70.59 million.
+On average, equities analysts anticipate that Fastly will post -0.59 EPS for the current year.

-In other Fastly news, General Counsel Paul Luongo sold 2,084 shares of the firm’s stock in a transaction dated Thursday, December 24th.
-The stock was sold at an average price of $99.39, for a total transaction of $207,128.76.
-Following the transaction, the general counsel now owns 255,175 shares in the company, valued at $25,361,843.25.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
-Also, CEO Joshua Bixby sold 19,326 shares of the business’s stock in a transaction dated Tuesday, November 17th.
-The stock was sold at an average price of $78.58, for a total value of $1,518,637.08.
-Following the transaction, the chief executive officer now owns 284,053 shares of the company’s stock, valued at $22,320,884.74.
+In related news, CEO Joshua Bixby sold 19,326 shares of the stock in a transaction that occurred on Tuesday, November 17th.
+The stock was sold at an average price of $78.58, for a total transaction of $1,518,637.08.
+Following the sale, the chief executive officer now directly owns 284,053 shares in the company, valued at approximately $22,320,884.74.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, General Counsel Paul Luongo sold 9,142 shares of the stock in a transaction that occurred on Tuesday, November 17th.
+The stock was sold at an average price of $78.58, for a total value of $718,378.36.
+Following the sale, the general counsel now owns 256,698 shares in the company, valued at $20,171,328.84.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 314,674 shares of company stock valued at $22,640,850 in the last ninety days.
-Company insiders own 24.33% of the company’s stock.
+Over the last 90 days, insiders have sold 224,449 shares of company stock worth $16,002,213.
+24.33% of the stock is owned by corporate insiders.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-Relyea Zuckerberg Hanson LLC raised its holdings in Fastly by 1.8% in the third quarter.
-Relyea Zuckerberg Hanson LLC now owns 7,280 shares of the company’s stock worth $653,000 after purchasing an additional 130 shares during the period.
-Flagship Harbor Advisors LLC raised its stake in Fastly by 1.6% during the 3rd quarter.
-Flagship Harbor Advisors LLC now owns 9,807 shares of the company’s stock worth $918,000 after buying an additional 150 shares during the period.
-Weaver Consulting Group lifted its holdings in Fastly by 34.9% during the third quarter.
-Weaver Consulting Group now owns 811 shares of the company’s stock worth $76,000 after acquiring an additional 210 shares in the last quarter.
-Baldwin Brothers Inc. MA lifted its holdings in Fastly by 25.0% during the fourth quarter.
-Baldwin Brothers Inc. MA now owns 1,250 shares of the company’s stock worth $109,000 after acquiring an additional 250 shares in the last quarter.
-Finally, Rockbridge Investment Management LCC grew its stake in Fastly by 498.0% in the third quarter.
-Rockbridge Investment Management LCC now owns 305 shares of the company’s stock valued at $29,000 after acquiring an additional 254 shares during the period.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+Toth Financial Advisory Corp boosted its position in Fastly by 50.0% in the 4th quarter.
+Toth Financial Advisory Corp now owns 300 shares of the company’s stock valued at $26,000 after buying an additional 100 shares during the last quarter.
+Rockbridge Investment Management LCC boosted its position in Fastly by 498.0% in the 3rd quarter.
+Rockbridge Investment Management LCC now owns 305 shares of the company’s stock valued at $29,000 after buying an additional 254 shares during the last quarter.
+Sonora Investment Management LLC bought a new position in Fastly in the 4th quarter valued at $35,000.
+Asset Dedication LLC bought a new position in Fastly in the 3rd quarter valued at $37,000.
+Finally, Summit X LLC bought a new position in Fastly in the 3rd quarter valued at $38,000.
 Hedge funds and other institutional investors own 54.67% of the company’s stock.

 Fastly, Inc operates an edge cloud platform for processing, serving, and securing its customer's applications.
 The edge cloud is a category of Infrastructure as a Service that enables developers to build, secure, and deliver digital experiences at the edge of the Internet.
 It is a programmable platform designed for Web and application delivery.